LivInTheLookingGlass/sphinx-fediverse/README.rst

-   allow_custom_emoji        Whether to replace emoji shortcodes with images  True (default) allow_sensitive_emoji     Whether to parse sensitive custom emoji          False (default) allow_media_attachments   Whether to include attached images               True (default)
+   allow_custom_emoji        Whether to replace emoji shortcodes with images  True (default) allow_sensitive_emoji     Whether to parse sensitive custom emoji          False (default) allow_media_attachments   Whether to include attached images               True (default) delay_comment_load        Delay loading comments until they are in view    True (default)
    ========================  ===============================================  ===============================

 We also rely on environment variables for authentication.